 Small intestine aspirate and culture is a lab test to check for infection in the small intestine.

 How the Test is Performed

 A sample of fluid from the small intestine is needed.
 A procedure called an esophagogastroduodenoscopy (EGD) is done to get the sample.

 The fluid is placed in a special dish in the laboratory.
 It is watched for growth of bacteria or other organisms.
 This is called a culture.

 How the Test will Feel

 Why the Test is Performed

-Your doctor may order this test if you have signs of too much bacteria growing in the intestinal tract.
+Your health care provider may order this test if you have signs of too much bacteria growing in the intestinal tract.
 In most cases, other tests are done first.

 Normally, small amounts of bacteria are present in the small intestine and they do not cause disease.
 However, the test may be done when your doctor suspects that excess growth of intestinal bacteria is causing diarrhea.